Osmani Nagar Upazila

-Osmani Nagar (ওসমানীনগর) is an upazila of Sylhet District in the Division of Sylhet, Bangladesh.
+Osmani Nagar (ওসমানী নগর) is an upazila of Sylhet District in the Division of Sylhet, Bangladesh.

-Osmaninganar Upazila is located in the north of Sylhet district on the banks of the Kushiyara River.
+Osmani Nagar Upazila is located in the north of Sylhet district on the banks of the Kushiyara River.
 This upazila is bounded by Sylhet Sadar Upazila to the north, Moulvibazar Sadar Upazila to the south, Balaganj Upazila and South Surma Upazila to the east, Bishwanath Upazila and Jagannathpur Upazila to the west.
+It was historically the part of Balaganj Upazila.

 Establishment

 The formal activities of Osmani Nagar Upazila were started on 13 June 2015.
 The area of this upazila is 224.54 square kilometers.
 The first Upazila Executive Officer of Osmani Nagar Upazila is Mohammad Shawkat Ali.
 He joined the upazila as the first Upazila Executive Officer on 13 July 2015.